animade/frontend-md/README.md

 ````
 {
+  "frontend": {
     "name": "YOUR PROJECT NAME",
-  "frontend": {
     "stylesheets": "PATH/TO/STYLESHEETS/FOLDER",
     "javascripts": "PATH/TO/JAVASCRIPTS/FOLDER"
   }
 }
 ````

-Now you can generate your `FRONTEND.md` file by running the following from the root directory:
+Now you can generate your `FRONTEND.md` file by running the following from the root of your project:

 ````
-frontend.md
+frontend-md
 ````

 All being well, you'll see something like this: